Winterdirge/Leetcode/README.md

 # Leetcode
-The answers of LeetCode Problems
+The answers of LeetCode Problems.
+This repo use four languages to resolve leetcode problems.